 LLP members must provide service address details for Companies House.
 This will serve as their official contact address where they will receive statutory mail and notices.
 The details are placed on public record.
 LLP members may use a residential or a non-residential address located anywhere in the world.
 Many people simply state their LLP’s registered office as their service address.

-The simplest way to register an LLP is online through a company formation agent.
-Rapid Formations provides a tailor-made formation package for registering an LLP in just 3 hours.
+The simplest way to register a limited liability partnership is online through a company formation agent.
+Rapid Formations provides a tailor-made formation package for LLPs, with registration approved in just 3-6 business hours.
 To complete an online application, you will have to provide the following information:

 - LLP name